 Riding your bicycle in Los Angeles should not be dangerous.
 Whether you ride your bike to work, you ride for exercise or you simply ride for pleasure, you should not have to worry about other people putting you in harm’s way.
 Unfortunately, as our Los Angeles bicycle accident lawyers know all too well, this is not the case.
 Bicycle accidents are common, and they often leave riders suffering from severe traumatic injuries.

 Most cars have safety features and are meticulously tested and retested for their ability to withstand the forces generated in a crash.
 In contrast, bicycles offer no real protection to their riders.
 It is no surprise, then, that when a car and a bicycle collide, the bicyclist usually sustains greater injuries.
 Unfortunately, many drivers are unaware that they must share the road with bicycle riders.
 In 2014 the State of California enacted California Vehicle Code section 21760 which requires a driver of a motor vehicle to keep a distance of at least 3 feet between any part of the motor vehicle and any part of the bicycle or its operator when overtaking or passing a bicycle proceeding in the same direction.
-Even if you, the bicycle rider, are careful, you may still find yourself involved in an accident that is not your fault.
+Even if you, the bicycle rider, are careful and follow bicycle laws, you may still find yourself involved in an accident that is not your fault.

 California also has a bicycle helmet law for persons under the age of 18.
 According to California Vehicle Code Section 21212(a), people under 18 years of age shall not operate a bicycle unless they are “wearing a properly fitted and fastened bicycle helmet.”
 Although there is no helmet requirement for individuals who are 18 and older, it is always a good idea to wear one.
 According to the National Highway Traffic Safety Administration(NHTSA), a properly fitted helmet is the single most effective way to prevent a brain injury in case of a bicycle accident.